Mortgage rates in British Columbia

 First-time homebuyers property transfer tax rebate

-To receive the first-time homebuyer land transfer tax rebate, your property purchase must be used as your principal place of residence.
+To receive the first-time homebuyer land transfer tax rebate, your property purchase must be your principal place of residence.
 It also must be less than 0.5 hectares in size or smaller.

 You can only apply for the rebate between 12 and 18 months after registering your property with the Land Title Office.
 To apply for the land transfer tax rebate, you must do so electronically with the British Columbia Ministry of Finance or by completing an application form and emailing it to the ministry at PTTENQ@gov.bc.ca.

 If you are purchasing a newly built home in British Columbia, you may be eligible for the BC newly built home exemption, which provides a full or partial rebate of your property transfer tax.
 To qualify for this exemption, the fair market value of your purchase must be less than $800,000.

 For purchase values of less than $750,000, you can receive a full property transfer tax rebate.
 For amounts between $750,000 and $800,000, you'll receive a partial refund depending on the fair market value of the purchase.